googlefonts/gf-docs/NewFonts2018/README.md

 6. If the user is happy with the pr, he can resend the pr to google/fonts
 7. google/fonts PR gets reviewed by GF team
 8. PR is merged by GF team
-9. google/fonts master branch is pushed to GF sandbox API and Directory servers and checked
+9. google/fonts `main` branch is pushed to GF sandbox API and Directory servers and checked
-10. google/fonts master branch is pushed to GF production API and Directory servers
+10. google/fonts `main` branch is pushed to GF production API and Directory servers

 ## What makes for a successful pull request?